dylan-slack/TalkToModel/README.md

 ## Installation

 To run TalkToModel, you can either setup a conda environment or use Docker to directly run the Flask App.
-Note, for GPU inference, the environment requires CUDA 11.3.
+Note, for GPU inference, the environment requires **CUDA 11.3**.

 ### Docker